Papio-Missouri River NRD Regional Hazard Mitigation Plan

-The Papio-Missouri River Natural Resources District (NRD), covering Burt, Dakota, Douglas, Sarpy, Thurston, and Washington Counties, is currently updating their Multi-Jurisdictional Hazard Mitigation Plan (HMP) for 2021.
-This plan is required to be updated and approved by the Federal Emergency Management Agency (FEMA) every five years, with the last version approved in 2016.
+The Papio-Missouri River Natural Resources District (NRD), covering Burt, Dakota, Douglas, Sarpy, Thurston, and Washington Counties, has received approval for their updated Multi-Jurisdictional Hazard Mitigation Plan (HMP) for 2021 from the Nebraska Emergency Management Agency (NEMA) and the Federal Emergency Management Agency (FEMA).
+This plan is required to be updated and approved by FEMA every five years, with the last version approved in May 2021.
 All communities are eligible and encouraged to participate in the planning process.

 What is a Hazard Mitigation Plan?